 The Premier said last night the vessel had "requested assistance with health assessments and COVID-19 testing".
 Health Department officials were currently onboard providing medical checks and testing.
 There were over 800 passengers and 500 crew members onboard but none of the guests was Australian.

-MSC Magnifica left Fremantle on Tuesday carrying mainly Europeans after making a refuelling stop en route to Dubai.
+MSC Magnifica left Fremantle on Tuesday carrying mainly Europeans after making a refueling stop en route to Dubai.
 However, overnight the Dubai Government said the cruise ship would not be allowed to dock in the country, thus forcing Magnifica to sail back to WA.

 For Coronavirus updates on cruise ship quarantines (infected passengers and crew) and top-pandemic countries (COVID-19 cases and deaths, daily updated statistics) see at CruiseMapper's Norovirus page.